zgoad1/VILE/README.md

 **- A -**
 - Traversing a conductor will sometimes permanently disable the reticle
 	- Observed again except the reticle was enabled but targeting didn't work
-- Seed 1786: An area intersection only connects to 2 of its doors
+- Seed 7824: Several area intersections do not connect to all their doors
-- The tunnel environment never spawns

 **- B -**
+- Traveling into a tunnel dead end via Conductor will slam dunk you into oblivion.
+- Sliding and then flying will continue your slide when you start falling again
 - Pausing while going through a conductor resets the animation
 - You can sometimes jump while air attacking
 - Sprinting can sometimes fuse you with a wall